eflatmajor/foshwave-website/content/artists/kovastellar.md

 ## My Music

-I make a variety of genres spanning from Drum 'n' Bass, to Lo-Fi, to upbeat Instrumental-based tracks.
+I make a variety of genres spanning from Drum 'n' Bass, to Lofi, to upbeat Instrumental-based tracks.

 All of my music is related to space and tells a small part of a large story that will get revealed over time.